To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Both IDShield and LifeLock offer full recovery services, but IDShield’s fraud specialists are licensed private investigators, who average seven years of experience from law enforcement, banking and collection backgrounds.

-If you’re just getting started, we have a starter guide on identity theft.
-If you’re already familiar with identity theft and are ready to see who wins our showdown, check our comparison review of all the major identity theft providers.
+If you’re just getting started, our experts have put together a 101 guide on ID theft.
+If you’re already familiar with identity theft and are ready to see who wins our comprehensive comparison of ID theft protection services, here is our comparison of the major ID theft protection services.

 Do you know someone who has had their identity stolen?